Meet our RLAG Ambassador Leaders!

 Hey!
 I’m Julie and I love to get outside of my comfort zone!!
 I live by a “If your goals don’t scare you, they aren’t big enough” motto and and am thrilled to be a part of the Run Like a Girl community!
 I love trail running and use it a means to explore all the beautiful places in Canada and abroad.
 I was fortunate enough to attend RLAG and Anna Frost’s Trail Running Retreat in Costa Rica in April 2017, met an amazing group of fellow runners and learned so much about myself – these are the reasons I run!
 Exploring, pushing yourself and always evolving – I find my time on the trails joyful, challenging, therapeutic and a great time to reflect.
 I am looking forward to tackling some more BIG goals in 2018 with a great group of friends and meeting many more amazing people along the way!

-I’m Erica and I live on the beautiful West Coast of Newfoundland and Labrador.
+Hi, I’m Erica!
+I live on the beautiful West Coast of Newfoundland and Labrador with my partner, our two dogs and cats.
 In 2013 I fell in love with running.
-I started running as a challenge to complete a 16k road race in my city, fast forward 6 years and I am now an ultra-marathoner.
-While trail running is my first love, I am also a road cyclist, cross country skier, mountain biker, yoga enthusiast and occasional swimmer- all around fitness junkie if you will!
-In my spare time I can be found curled up on the couch with my cats and a good book or wandering through the woods with my dog, Togo!
-I love the new relationships, endless amounts of energy, positivity and freedom that running has brought into to my life and hope that as part of Run Like a Girls Leaders Team I will be able to bring to others what running has brought to me.
+I started running as a challenge to complete a 16k road race in my city, fast forward 7 years and I am now an ultra-marathoner getting ready to train for my second ultra.
+While trail running is my first love, I am also a road cyclist, cross country skier, mountain biker, yoga enthusiast and occasional swimmer- all around fitness junkie and adventure seeker if you will!
+In my spare time I can be found curled up on the couch with my furbabies and a good book or wandering through the woods with my dog’s!
+RLAG has opened so many doors for me; community and new relationships, endless amounts of energy, positivity, freedom, and more importantly, confidence and authenticity.
+I am so excited to be here with RLAG for year three as an ambassador on your leaders team.
+Here is to a new year with an amazing group of women, I can’t wait to meet you!

 I’m not an elite runner and I’ll probably never win any races, but I am a “real” runner – I’m juggling running, being a mum, a wife, part time carer, and working full time.
 Running has always been my happy place and bought so much to my life: a purpose and direction, numerous amazing adventures, an outlet for my anxiety, and led me to connect with wonderful like minded people all over the world, including the other awesome ambassadors from Run Like A Girl.